 - Sprouted seeds such as chia seeds, flaxseeds, and hemp seeds: Sprouts are easier on the gut than grains.
 Also, they have fewer lectins (a compound that is associated with leaky gut) as the plant metabolizes lectins as they grow.

 - Herbal teas: Peppermint tea can soothe inflammation, while licorice root may help heal the damaged gut lining.

-- Olives and olive oil: Olives are rich in minerals, vitamins, and dietary fiber.
+- Olives and olive oil: Olives are rich in minerals, vitamins, and dietary fibre.
 They are great for promoting overall gut health, as long as they are not fried.

 Probiotics are excellent for improving gut health since they are made up of healthy microbes that reside in our gut microbiome.
 Although consumption of fermented foods may help in improving their numbers, additional probiotic supplements can help you manage your leaky gut eczema more effectively.

 Supplemental probiotic supplementation can help in strengthening the gut lining and improving the overall digestive function when used along with a healthy diet containing vitamins B6 & C. They are generally safe to consume and can be effective in reducing the immune response of the body.
-This can help manage eczema in a gentler manner.
+This can help manage eczema more gently.

 Apply natural topical treatments to the skin

 As eczema is characterized by dry skin and itchiness, natural topical ointments that help to manage the itchiness may be prescribed by your healthcare practitioner.
 Special moisturizers that treat dry skin can also be effective in reducing itchiness and redness caused by eczema flare-ups.

 Leaky gut is the phenomenon of increased intestinal permeability wherein the junction between the intestine and the gut that prevents spillage of larger particles into the bloodstream is affected.
 This dysfunction often triggers an inflammation and immune response from the body, which can result in eczema flare-ups.